Martha's Vineyard vacation rentals

 A 45-minute ferry trip from Cape Cod, this Massachusetts island was named after the daughter of Bartholomew Gosnold, a British sailor.
 The term vineyard is a nod to the vine-like vegetation that’s visible on the island’s coast, however, there’s very little wine-making here.
 Martha’s Vineyard’s almost 125 miles of shorelines play host to a wide range of leisure activities all year round.
 Not only are its impressive waves a big hit with thrill-seeking surfers, but its beaches also make for great fishing spots if you’re looking for something a little more low key.
 Then, there are the hiking trails.
 A third of all the island’s land is officially protected meaning visitors can bask in unspoiled, picture-perfect landscapes with no modern development in sight.
 The result?
 A tranquil escape from reality.

-When is the best time to stay in a vacation rental in Martha's Vineyard?
+The best time to stay in a vacation rental in Martha's Vineyard

 Martha’s Vineyard welcomes hikers and nature seekers all year long, though the island experiences high winds in June and November.
 Swimming and surfing are best done in July and August, when the water in the Atlantic Ocean is pleasantly warm but the waves are still rolling in.
 There’s also a famously tranquil spell between Labor Day and Columbus Day when you can steal some warm weather without the summer holiday crowds.